Breast Cancer Reconstruction in San Diego Restoring Wholeness, Confidence, and Hope

 Tissue Flaps

 • The latissimus dorsi flap relocates tissue from the back.
-Usually, the donor tissue remains attached to the original blood supply while it is tunneled to the breast.
+In this procedure, the donor tissue typically remains attached to its original blood supply while it is carefully tunneled to the chest.

 What Are Your Concerns?